mbjusa/adl.github.io/_posts/2016-04-18-second post.md

 >>This is some normal text.
 I am creating a line break right here
-to see if it follows it.
+by adding two spaces to the end of the previous line.
 >>

 __The End !!.....almost__

 These are horizontal rules (a line across the page)
 It will only stack a maximum of 2.
 ---
 ---